Back

 Use case diagrams

-Unlike two previous diagrams, a use case diagram shows the expected user behavior, not the app structure.
+Unlike the two previous diagrams, a use case diagram shows the expected user behavior, not the app structure.
 It represents possible goals users can achieve while interacting with the system — but not in detail.
 They don’t show all the connections between users, use cases, and the system.
 But they still provide the intended user’s point of view.

 Use case diagrams consist of three basic elements: